Snowflake-Labs/dbt_constraints/README.md

 <ADAPTER_NAME>__have_ownership_priv(table_relation, verify_permissions, lookup_cache=none)
 ```

+## RELY and NORELY Properties

+Version 0.7.0 introduces the ability to create constraints for failed tests on Snowflake.
+On Snowflake, executed tests with zero failures are created with the `RELY` property.
+Failed tests will generate `NORELY` constraints and constraints will be altered to `RELY` or `NORELY` based on subsequent executions of the test.
+It is also possible to create `NORELY` constraints using `dbt run` and then have those constraints become RELY constraints using `dbt test`.

 ## dbt_constraints Limitations

 Generally, if you don't meet a requirement, tests are still executed but the constraint is skipped rather than producing an error.

-* All models involved in a constraint must be materialized as table, incremental, snapshot, or seed.
+* All models involved in a constraint must not be a view or ephemeral materialization.

 * If source constraints are enabled, the source must be a table.
 You must also have the `OWNERSHIP` table privilege to add a constraint.
 For foreign keys you also need the `REFERENCES` privilege on the parent table with the primary or unique key.
 The package will identify when you lack these privileges on Snowflake and PostgreSQL.
 Oracle does not provide an easy way to look up your effective privileges so it has an exception handler and will display Oracle's error messages.

 * All columns on constraints must be individual column names, not expressions.
 You can reference columns on a model that come from an expression.

-* Constraints are not created for failed tests.
-See how to get around this using severity and `config: always_create_constraint: true` in the next section.
+* Constraints are only created if you execute a test.
+See how to get around this using `always_create_constraint: true` in the next section.

 * `primary_key`, `unique_key`, and `foreign_key` tests are considered first and duplicate constraints are skipped.
 One exception is that you will get an error if you add two different `primary_key` tests to the same model.